iHanjra/module-three-study-guide/05-react-forms.md

 ## Text Inputs

-- What is missing from this text input?
+- What is missing from this text input? value={nickName}. also needs name and id.
 - When does the `onChange` event trigger?
+Whenever the user types into the form field.

 ```js
 // State